kaltura/developer-platform/workflows/ovp/create_and_manage_youtube_videos_as_native_kaltura_external_media_entry_/readme.md

 ```

 ## Finish
-Note: If you're using the PlayKit (aka v7) Player, make sure to enable the YouTube plugin in the KMC > TV Platform Studio.
+Note: If you're using the PlayKit Player (aka Player v7), make sure to enable the YouTube plugin in the KMC > TV Platform Studio.